New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Laboratory-Based Next-Generation Neutrino Experiments and Their Prospects

 \paragraph{\bf Electron beam dump}

-The electron beam-dump program proposed for Yemilab aims to explore feebly interacting particles in the MeV--GeV mass range using a high-intensity 100 MeV electron linac~\cite{Seo:2023xku}.
-When this beam strikes a dense target, it produces a cascade of secondary particles, including potential dark sector mediators such as dark photons, axion-like particles (ALPs), and light dark matter (LDM).
+The electron beam-dump program proposed for Yemilab aims to explore feebly interacting particles up to a few tens of MeV mass range using a high-intensity 100 MeV electron linac~\cite{Seo:2020dtx, Seo:2023xku}.
+When this beam strikes a dense target, it produces a cascade of secondary particles, including potential dark sector mediators such as dark photons, ALPs, and LDM.
 These particles could traverse shielding and interact in the adjacent $\nu$EYE, providing observable signatures such as electromagnetic showers or recoil events.
 The underground setting of Yemilab provides an ultra-low-background environment, enhancing the discovery potential of rare, weakly coupled particles that would be invisible in conventional collider experiments.

 The beam-dump setup is particularly sensitive to dark photons ($A'$) that kinetically mix with the SM photon.
 Once produced in the dump, dark photons can decay into electron-positron pairs or scatter off electrons in the $\nu$EYE.
 Because of the short beam-target distance and the $\nu$EYE's large fiducial volume, Yemilab can explore regions of parameter space that are inaccessible to many other beam-dump experiments, as shown in the upper-left panel of Fig.~\ref{fig:yemilab-bsm}.
 Similarly, ALPs ($a$) interacting with the SM photon could be generated through the Primakoff process of photons inside the beam target and decay into photons within the detector.
 The expected sensitivity estimate is shown in the upper-right panel of Fig.~\ref{fig:yemilab-bsm}.
-For ALPs interacting with the electron could be produced by a Compton-like process of photons inside the beam target and decay into electron pairs.
+For ALPs interacting with the electron, they could be produced by a Compton-like process of photons inside the beam target and decay into electron pairs.
 The lower-left panel of Fig.~\ref{fig:yemilab-bsm} shows the expected sensitivity reaches.